tangsiwei0831/portofolio/_Places/2022-07-11-Restaurants-01.md

 [DZO VIET EATERY](https://www.dzovieteatery.com/): 4.4/5.
 Good Vietnam food, too much oil on the food, price is good too.

+[EDNA + VITA](https://ednavita.com/): 4.4/5.
+Food is nice, the quantity is not that much, service always suurounds you, sometimes a little bit annoying.

 [Egg Club](https://eggclub.ca/): 4.5/5.
 A decent sandiwich, socre can be higher if price lower.

 [Egg Static](https://eggstatic.ca/home): 4.5/5.
 Good brunch food, nice drink, but service a little unprofessional.

+[Fox on John](https://www.foxonjohn.ca/): 4.7/5.
+The happy hour menu is so good, I order the spring roll, crispy chicken and truffle fries.
+Only truffle fries is just fine, a little bit too hard, compared to price, it is woth to go.

 [富来小厨](https://www.facebook.com/sangsfood/?locale=zh_CN): 4.5/5.
 Japanese toufu and Chiken hot pot is great, needs to book in advance.